parthupatel/PTF-Hackathon-Project/README.md

 We built this website in the three most common Communication languages: English, Hindi, and French.

 ## Credits
-Photos :
-All images are just used for preview purposes only and are NOT included in the final purchase files.

 Fonts & Icons :
 Font-Awesome